AmbassadorGraveyard/ambassador-android-sdk/README.md

 ## Present the 'Refer a Friend' Screen (RAF)

-The RAF Screen provides UI components that allows users to share with their contacts to become part of your referral program.
+The RAF Screen provides UI components that allow users to share with their contacts to become part of your referral program.

 <img src="screenshots/rafScreenShot.png" width="250" />   <img src="screenshots/contactsPage.png" width="250"/>

-To launch the RAF Screen, simply add this line to your application.
-The parameter 'this' refers to the current context, and the string '877' refers to the campaign ID.
+To launch the RAF Screen, simply add the following line to your application.
+The parameter _this_ refers to the current context, and the string _877_ refers to the campaign ID.

 ```java
 AmbassadorSDK.presentRAF(this, "877");